 - In concert with SEER-SEM for software, estimate costs and risks of software and configuration

-- Evaluate cloud costs in new versus rehosting ongoing applications
+- Evaluate cloud costs in redeveloping versus rehosting ongoing applications

 - Quantify return-on-investment and value achieved